-'There were a couple of times when he'd push people's hands off or push us off him and we realized, 'OK, he's pretty frustrated right now," "Joyner said.
-"It felt good, but at the same time we were down by 12."
+"There were a couple of times when he'd push people's hands off or push us off him and we realized, 'OK, he's pretty frustrated right now,' " Joyner said.
+"If felt good, but at the same time we were down by 12."

 The Yellow Jackets were not as successful as Turner was pressured into nine turnovers but still led all scorers with 24 points.
-He continued to score despite being constantly harassed by the Georgia Tech defenders, who were content to run up their foul totals while relying on a deep bench to provide enough fresh bodies to keep up the pursuit press that saw two defenders hounding Turner's every step as he attempted to bring the ball up the court.
-It was instrumental in keeping OSU off the scoreboard
+He continued to score despite being constantly harassed by the Georgia Tech defenders, who were content to run up their foul totals while relying on a deep bench to provide enough fresh bodies to keep up the pursuit.

+Early on, the strategy worked.
+Georgia Tech came out in a full-court press that saw two defenders hounding Turner's every step as he attempted to bring the ball up the court.
+It was instrumental in keeping OSU off the scoreboard early.